West Space Commission

 Grace Culley

-Realised through her experience of Tourette’s Syndrome, Grace Culley: Surprised face; heart eyes presents a dopamine-centric view of the world, to explore the nuanced ways in which the ‘surprise reward’ chemical exists within the body, and how this manifests in broader social patterns.
+Realised through her experience of Tourette’s Syndrome, Grace Culley presents a multidisciplinary installation that positions a dopamine as the lens through which to view of the world, exploring the nuanced ways in which the ‘surprise reward’ chemical exists within the body, and how this manifests in broader social patterns.

 “At a time when modes of traditional learning and knowledge are being questioned, the West Space commission could not be more vital to the arts industry and community at-large.
 The freedom and structure that the team provided me with allowed me to grow in ways that have greatly suited the ways my mind and body works.” — Grace Culley